GianRathgeb/ExpensePlanner/README.md

 # ExpensePlanner

-This is an Expense planner app
+This is my Expense planner app